Nobody talks about The Fleetwoods anymore. In my eyes, that’s a tragedy, because so often when I’m feeling like Mr Blue their songs come softly to me.

 I gush, you say?
 Go on, laugh at me, oh ye spoilers, skeptics, and cynics.
 Were you never 14 years old, pimpled, wearing the wrong shoes, and thinking of nothing but the Yankees’ pennant chances and Arlene Kaplan’s breasts?

 You want analytical?
 I’ll give you analytical.
 Gary was waiting with Gretchen for her mother to pick them up after school – Olympia, Washington, 1957.
 He hummed a chord progression she had been working on.
-She had composed a that fit right on top of it.
-They called in her friend Barbara.
-Together, they wrote ‘Come Softly To Me.’
+She composed a harmony that fit right on top of it.
+They called in her friend Barbara, and together they wrote ‘Come Softly To Me.’
 They performed it live twice – at a senior class assembly and at a post-football game dance.
 Classmates wanted copies of the song so they could learn it, so ‘Two Girls and a Guy’ recorded it on a home tape recorder a cappella, garnished by Gary shaking his car keys (gently).
 The suits added bass and guitar in the studio.
 Released in February, 1959, it was not only #1 on the Billboard charts for 4 weeks, but even hit #5 on the R&B charts!
 White doo-wop!
 Here they are killing it live on The Dick Clark Show.

 In July the suits found them a song DeWayne Blackwell had written for The Platters, ‘Mr. Blue’.
 DeWayne had moved from Corpus Christie to California with his parents fleeing the Dust Bowl, and now “picked crops and guitars for a living”.
 Embellished by Ray Lanham on guitar and Si Zentner on trombone, The Fleetwoods’ recording became a classic cuckold’s complaint, a prominent prom premise for teen snuggling.
-It also ‘climbed to the top of the charts’ (that’s show business jargon for ‘became very successful’) in November, 1959, making The Fleetwoods the first group in the world to have two #1 Records top Billboard’s Hot 100 in a single year.
+It also ‘climbed to the top of the charts’ (that’s show business jargon for ‘became very successful’) in November, 1959, making The Fleetwoods the first group in the world to have two records top Billboard’s Hot 100 in a single year.

 DeWayne’s had a number of hits over the years: Sammy Kershaw’s ‘Yard Sale’, Conway Twitty’s ‘Saturday Night Special’ and ‘Honky Tonk Man’, the Everly Brothers’ ‘Ferris Wheel’, David Frizzell’s ‘I’m Gonna Hire a Wino to Decorate Our Home’ (sic), and perhaps most notably Garth Brooks’ ‘Friends In Low Places’.